Abhinav8960/walkintothewild/sql/old/staging_to_production/Steps_To_Take_On_Migration-WITW_Production.md

 And create new table of related to packages add prefix of "pp_" in all related tables

-1 :: insert tables names in queries
-2 :: Add moderation Table
+1 :: Read file stegaing_to_production, and find "wildwalks" and replace with your database name,insert tables names in queries, 2 :: Add moderation Table
 3 :: Add Site Api Request Table